martincallesen/tdd-kata-java/BowlingGame/README.md

 ## Requirement 5

+### Example Two rolls in last turn:
+given 9 rolls is scoring 10,
+given a roll scoring 3,
+given a roll scoring 4,
+when score is calculated,
+then score is 257

+## Requirement 6

 ### Example One Spare in last turn:
 given 9 rolls is scoring 10,
 given a roll scoring 3,
 given a roll scoring 7,
-given a roll scoring 7,
+given a roll scoring 3,
 when score is calculated,
+then score is 266

+## Requirement 7

+### Example One Strike in last turn:
+given 9 rolls is scoring 10,
+given a roll scoring 10,
+given a roll scoring 3,
+given a roll scoring 3,
+when score is calculated,
-then score is 287
+then score is 279

-## Requirement 6
+## Requirement 8

 ### Example Perfect game:
 given 12 rolls is scoring 10,